course header LV-UAV-Guide | Metashape Ortho+ - optimized processing of RGB images

 Orthoimage

-If you do not want to optimize the camera positions and the sparse cloud you should choose Orthoimage.
-This includes the following steps:
+Use Orthoimage if you do not intend to optimize camera positions or the sparse point cloud beforehand.
+This script executes the following steps:

 Utilities